morelandjs/xenon-prediction/README.md

 ## Physics model

-Minimum bias events are generated using the [Trento](https://arxiv.org/abs/1412.4708) initial condition model with a pre-equilibrium free streaming stage.
+Minimum bias events are generated using the [TRENTO](https://arxiv.org/abs/1412.4708) initial condition model with a pre-equilibrium free streaming stage.
 The subsequent transport dynamics are then simulated using the [iEBE-VISHNU](https://arxiv.org/abs/1409.8164) hydro + micro model with shear and bulk viscous corrections.

-It's worth noting that this version of the physics model is updated compared to the version shown at Quark Matter 2017 and in previously published work.
+It's worth noting that this version of the physics model is updated compared to the versions shown at Quark Matter 2017 and in previously published work.
 Namely, significant changes have been made to the particle sampler.
 These changes have not yet been documented, so please contact Jonah Bernhard for additional information.

 ## Bayesian parameter estimation